 Drainage, signage, guardrail, and highway lighting will all be evaluated for upgrade/replacement as required.
-Bridge G-11-021 on Route 7 (over Tom Palmer Brook, about 600 ft north of Belcher Sq.) will likely require modification to accommodate a wider highway cross-section.
-At the time of project initiation (May 2019) the town of Great Barrington indicated that they would be constructing an off-road pedestrian path from the northern end of the Route 7 commercial strip (about 0.9 miles north of Belcher Sq.) to the Community Health Center (another 0.4 miles north).
-This off-road path will be considered during MassDOT's Complete Streets evaluation.
+Bridge G-11-021 on Route 7 (over Tom Palmer Brook, about 600 ft north of Belcher Sq.) will be evaluated for inclusion in the project, since a wider highway cross-section would be required to comply with current Complete Streets policy.
+At project initiation (May 2019) the town of Great Barrington indicated that they would be constructing an off-road pedestrian path from the northern end of the Route 7 commercial strip (about 0.9 miles north of Belcher Sq.) to the Community Health Center (another 0.4 miles north).
+The town's off-road path could possibly be connected to this project, if project conditions warrant.